-The Secretariat presented document SCI-008, a detailed description of the electronic data received by the Secretariat between December 1, 2009 and September 17, 2010 (hereafter referred to as the "Reporting Period").
+The Secretariat presented the "Secretariat Report on Statistics and Coordination of Research in 2010" (ICCAT, 2011, in press) which includes a_detailed description of the electronic data received by the Secretariat between December 1, 2009 and September 17, 2010 (hereafter referred to as the "Reporting Period").
 During the reporting period, the official statistics received and processed by the Secretariat included about 647,000 records, the majority (about 80% of the total) reported using the standard ICCAT electronic forms.
 This percentage is similar to that in 2009 (after improvements from 60% in 2007 and 70% in 2008), indicating progress toward the goal of 100% electronic reporting.
 However, the Secretariat noted that submission of incomplete electronic forms continues, which complicates efforts to validate the data.